-Damage or destruction of archaeological or cultural heritage resources.
+Damage or destruction of archaeological or historical resources.

-- Archaeological assessment of the construction footprint, with review and comment from the Ministry of Heritage, Sport, Tourism and Culture Industries (MHSTCI). - Cultural heritage assessment (for built heritage features and cultural heritage landscapes) of the construction right-of-way, with review and comment from MHSTCI. - Reporting of any previously unknown archaeological or cultural heritage resources uncovered, or suspected of being uncovered, during excavation.
+- Archaeological assessment of the construction footprint, with review and comment from the Ministry of Tourism, Culture and Sport (MTCS). - Cultural heritage assessment (for built heritage features and cultural heritage landscapes) of the construction right-of-way, with review and comment from MTCS. - Reporting of any previously unknown archaeological or historical resources uncovered, or suspected of being uncovered, during excavation.